fluxninja/aperture/docs/content/tutorials/signal-processing/detecting-overload.md

 Aperture's control-loop policies are programmable "circuits" that are evaluated periodically.
-One of the primary goals of these policies is to calculate the deviation from objectives and apply counter-measures such as concurrency limits to keep the system is safe operational zone.
+One of the primary goals of these policies is to calculate the deviation from objectives and apply counter-measures such as concurrency limits to keep the system in a safe operational zone.
 The policies are used to express where the metrics are collected from and where the actuation happens, along with signal processing needed to translate health metrics to corrective actions.